2025 key stage 2 assessment and reporting arrangements

 All schools can order modified versions of the tests using the modified test order form on the PAG until Friday 15 November.

 The modified versions of the tests are primarily designed for pupils with visual impairments, although they may be suitable for pupils with other needs.
-A pupil is not required to have an identified special educational need or disability to use modified tests.
+Modified papers may be appropriate even where a pupil may not necessarily have an identified special educational need or disability.

 Schools should order the modified test format which aligns with a pupil’s normal classroom practice.
 Schools can seek further advice about normal classroom practice from their local authority’s visual impairment service.